opencord/voltha-docs/overview/deploy-virtual.rst

 Initialize Helm
 ---------------

-Helm provide a capabilty to install and manage Kubernetes applications.
+Helm provide a capability to install and manage Kubernetes applications.
 VOLTHA’s default deployment mechanism utilized Helm.
 Before Helm can be used to deploy VOLTHA it must be initialized and the repositories that container the artifacts required to deploy VOLTHA must be added to Helm.